 Prior to joining the practice in 2006, Fiona spent nearly twenty years in the textile industry as a buyer for international retailers and as a director in the clothing manufacturing sector.
 She now applies her business skills to develop the practice with a focus on responsible business growth.
 She participates in a variety of organisations to support the communities where the practice works and to create new opportunities for DMA and the team to contribute and grow.
 Groups include Westminster Business Council where she sits on the board, WISH (Women in Social Housing), the Maida Hill Place Advisory Group and the Fitzrovia Partnership.

 Das joined the practice in 2007 and leads a wide range of projects across sectors.
-These include the design and delivery of the award-winning Mayfield School using modular off-site construction as well as the ongoing refurbishment and alterations to the Media Centre at Lord’s Cricket Ground.
+These include the full refurbishment of the Media Centre and new camera gantry at Lord’s Cricket Ground, as well as the design and delivery of the award-winning Mayfield School using modular off-site construction.
 As a key player in the practice’s adoption of BIM (Building Information Modelling) technology, Das also leads strategic R&D projects to create new solutions and services and regularly speaks on digital design and construction at industry events.

 Anna joined DMA in 2009 and has extensive experience having delivered 10 new schools and 14 new housing projects in London across both the public and private sectors.
 She is expert in working with multiple stakeholder groups and developing strong, collaborative relationships to draw out their expertise and achieve consensus.
 As a result, her projects consistently receive excellent end user satisfaction ratings.
 Anna also plays a lead role in our team of technical advisors on the EFA’s Free Schools and Priority Schools Building programmes.

 Rachel is an experienced architect with a background in high end retail, residential and exhibition design and her relationship with DMA dates back to when she and David Miller worked together at Future Systems.
-She splits her time working in practice and academia and currently teaches architectural history at the Bartlett, UCL and Queen Mary University of London.
-She has taught architectural design at the University of East London, Portsmouth University and the Bartlett where she also edited their publications, curated the gallery and organised exhibitions, conferences and public lectures.
+She splits her time working in practice and academia and currently teaches architectural history at the Bartlett, UCL, Queen Mary University of London and University of Westminster.
 Rachel is responsible for similar projects at DMA managing external communications.

 Katie’s experience encompasses all stages across a diverse range of projects.
 These include development studies for Westminster City Council and designing the Media Centre’s new camera gantry at Lord’s Cricket Ground.
 She recently led a ground-breaking scheme that used the latest digital technology to conserve and refurbish a group of historic, listed barns.
 Adept at building strong working relations with clients and stakeholders, Katie also works as a lead technical advisor on the EFA’s Free Schools and Priority Schools Building Programme frameworks.